elastic/kibana/CONTRIBUTING.md

 (You can also run `yarn kbn` to see the other available commands.
 For more info about this tool, see https://github.com/elastic/kibana/tree/master/packages/kbn-pm.)

+#### Increase node.js heap size

+Kibana is a big project and for some commands it can happen that the process hits the default heap limit and crashes with an out-of-memory error.
+If you run into this problem, you can increase maximum heap size by setting the `--max_old_space_size` option on the command line.
+To set the limit for all commands, simply add the following line to your shell config: `export NODE_OPTIONS="--max_old_space_size=2048"`.

 ### Running Elasticsearch Locally

 There are a few options when it comes to running Elasticsearch locally: